derrmru/lfas-documentation/projects/diagnosis-tool.md

 The application is boot strapped with Create React App, built locally and served via Godaddy.
 The corresponding directory is conditions.londonfootandanklesurgery.co.uk.

-The application can be saved to a device as a Progress Web App using a service worker.
+The application can be saved to a device as a Progressive Web App using a service worker.

 3D rendering provided by Google Model Viewer.